If you’re having trouble getting a good night’s rest, try drinking kefir for sleep.

-Kefir is similar to yogurt—but it's even better for you!
-Kefir contains a lot more microbes than yogurt and contains tons of beneficial bacteria for your gut microbiome.
+Kefir is similar to yogurt, but it’s even better for you as it offers higher concentrations of beneficial bacteria to support your gut microbiome.

 What is kefir?

-Kefir is derived from the Turkish word keyif, which means to “feel good after eating.”
+Kefir is derived from the Turkish word keyif, which means feel good after eating.

-Watch this video to learn more about kefir and how it can support a healthy sleep-wake cycle.
+Watch the video below to learn how kefir can support a healthy sleep-wake cycle.

 Is kefir keto-friendly?

-To make your own kefir, combine one tablespoon of kefir grains with two cups of goat’s milk and allow it to sit at room temperature for 24 hours.
-Although goat’s milk is preferable, cow’s milk will work too.
+To make your own kefir, simply combine one tablespoon of kefir grains with two cups of goat’s milk and let it ferment at room temperature for 24 hours.

 How to use kefir to get better sleep

-Although serotonin is typically associated with your brain, 90 percent of all the serotonin in your body comes from your gut microbes.
+Although serotonin is typically associated with brain function, 90 percent of all the serotonin in the body is produced by gut microbes.

-Serotonin is the “feel-good” hormone that helps improve your mood, reduce stress, and promote healthy sleep patterns.
+Serotonin is widely regarded as the feel-good hormone that helps regulate moods, reduce stress, and promote healthy sleep patterns.

-Microbes in kefir make vitamin B1 (thiamine) which helps reduce stress.
-Oftentimes, reducing stress can make it easier to relax your mind and fall asleep.
+The microbes found in kefir also produce vitamin B1, which helps reduce stress and can make it easier to relax your mind and fall asleep.

-Lactobacillus bacteria found in kefir help reduce cortisol.
-Because cortisol is the stress hormone, it can disrupt healthy sleep cycles.
+In addition, Lactobacillus bacteria found in kefir can help reduce cortisol, which is the body’s primary stress hormone that can disrupt healthy sleep cycles.

 More health benefits of kefir

-Adding kefir to your diet doesn’t just improve sleep.
-Consuming kefir has a wide range of other health benefits you won’t want to miss out on.
+Adding kefir to your diet improves sleep, but it also has a wide range of other health benefits.

-Fermented foods like kefir help to balance the good and bad bacteria in your digestive system.
+Fermented foods such as kefir play a key role in balancing the good and bad bacteria in your digestive system.

 Who should avoid kefir?